Biden: Vaccinated People Can Now Hug and Shake Hands Without a Mask

 Biden stressed Americans who have not been fully vaccinated still must wear masks.

-“The rule is very simple, get vaccinated or wear a mask until you do,” he said.
+“For now, after a year of hard work and so much sacrifice, the rule is very simple,” he said.
+“Get vaccinated or wear a mask until you do.”

 Mispronouncing text on his teleprompter, Biden added, “It’s Vax-ed or masked.”

-He urged Americans not to mistreat others who have not yet gotten their vaccine shots or who feel like they should continue to wear a mask.
+He urged Americans not to mistreat others who have not yet gotten their vaccine shots.

+“It’s going to take a little more time for everyone who wants to get vaccinated to get their shots,” he said.
+“So all of us, let’s be patient.
+Be patient with one another.”

+The president also called for people to sympathize with people who wanted to keep wearing masks.

-“All of us.
-Let’s be patient.
-Be patient with one another,” he said and added, “If you’re someone with a mask and you see them, please treat them with kindness and respect.”
+“You know, some may say I just feel more comfortable continuing to wear a mask.
+They may feel that way,” he said.
+“So if you’re someone with a mask, you see them, please treat them with kindness and respect.”

 When asked by a reporter how he would get more Americans to get vaccinated, the president said he was optimistic the majority of Americans would do it voluntarily.

 “It’s not an enforcement thing.
-We’re not going to arrest people,” Biden said.
+We’re not gonna go out and arrest people,” he said.

 .